InstituteOfDataArchitecture/ioda.co/src/app/relational-databases-for-analysts/optimizing-a-relational-database/page.md

 and users.name = 'Lenny Dexter'
 ```

-The table `users` still have 10 000 rows, and the table `orders` have 1 000 000 rows.

-In this case the database will have to read each row from the table `orders` for every row in the table `users`.
-That will take 10 000 \* 1 000 000 = 10 000 000 000 IO operations, that is 115 days, 17 hours, 46 minutes, and 40 seconds.

-#### Scalability issues of bad joins

-#### Optimizing with an index

-## Intexes deep dive (optional)

-## The b-tree index

-There are many different types of database indexes, and the ones available depend on the database you are using.
-The most common index is the B-tree index.
-It is the default index in most relational databases including Postgres.

-In this lesson we will focus on the b-tree index.

-## External links

-- {% external_link title="5 Secrets for making PostgreSQL run BLAZING FAST.
-How to improve database performance." url="www.youtube.com/watch?v=YON9PliOYFk" /%}
-- {% external_link title="PostgreSQL execution plan visualizer" url="explain.dalibo.com" /%}
-- {% external_link title="Postgres Architecture Explained" url="www.youtube.com/watch?v=Q56kljmIN14" /%}
-- {% external_link title="Database Indexing Explained (with PostgreSQL)" url="www.youtube.com/watch?v=-qNSXK7s7_w" /%}
-- {% external_link title="Secret To Optimizing SQL Queries - Understand The SQL Execution Order" url="www.youtube.com/watch?v=BHwzDmr6d7s" /%}

 ## What is database optimization?

 If you haven't worked profesionally with databases, this next statements may seem controversial: